f1gjam/cloudflare-backup/README.md

 Clone the following python repositories

-`git clone git@github.com:f1gjam/python-cloudflare.git`
 `git clone git@github.com:f1gjam/cloudflare-backup.git`

-Now you can install the modified module
+Now you can install the cloudflare python module

-`cd python-cloudflare`
-`./setup.py build`
-`sudo ./setup.py install`
+`pip install cloudflare`

 Create the Cloudflare configuration directory and file (This should be under the user who will execute the script) **DO NOT CHANGE THE LOCATION OF THE FILE**